quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## marked_for_retransmit {#recovery-markedforretransmit}
 Importance: Extra

-This event indicates which data was marked for retransmit upon detecting a packet loss (see packet_lost).
-Similar to the reasoning for the "frames_processed" event, in order to keep the amount of different events low, this signal is grouped into in a single event based on existing QUIC frame definitions for all types of retransmittable data.
+The `marked_for_retransmit` event indicates which data was marked for retransmission upon detection of packet loss (see `packet_lost`).

+Similar to the reasoning for the `frames_processed` event, in order to keep the amount of different events low, this signal is grouped into in a single event based on existing QUIC frame definitions for all types of retransmittable data.

-Implementations retransmitting full packets or frames directly can just log the constituent frames of the lost packet here (or do away with this event and use the contents of the packet_lost event instead).
+Implementations retransmitting full packets or frames directly can just log the constituent frames of the lost packet here (or do away with this event and use the contents of the `packet_lost` event instead).
 Conversely, implementations that have more complex logic (e.g., marking ranges in a stream's data buffer as in-flight), or that do not track sent frames in full (e.g., only stream offset + length), can translate their internal behaviour into the appropriate frame instance here even if that frame was never or will never be put on the wire.

-Much of this data can be inferred if implementations log packet_sent events (e.g., looking at overlapping stream data offsets and length, one can determine when data was retransmitted).
+Much of this data can be inferred if implementations log `packet_sent` events (e.g., looking at overlapping stream data offsets and length, one can determine when data was retransmitted).